irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 _"For fucks sake."_ He burst out as mosquitos buzzed around his ears.
 They were having a feast that night.

 He saw a face across the door to the hallway.
 Familiar.
-The same face in uniform without the anger, the one that appeared in the mirror, the same seductive figure that was a shadow in the moonlight.
+The same face that of the guard, the one that appeared in the mirror, the same seductive figure that was a shadow in the moonlight.
 She wore an ordinary nightdress.
 Her wavy body was visible through the half-transparent cloth.

  _"Oh it's you!"_